If you’re confused about the difference between customer relationship management software (CRM) and marketing automation software, you’re not alone.

 Businesses that clearly distinguish between their marketing and sales teams will easily understand which tool is right for which department and why.

 What Is Marketing Automation Software?

 The fundamental role of marketing automation software is to capture, qualify, and engage any user who has expressed interest in your company’s products or services.

 How a user expresses interest will vary depending on your business, but some common examples include:

 - Engaging with your business on social media

 - Asking for a sales rep to contact them

-Each of these scenarios are different, and need to be responded to in different ways.
-Marketing automation software allows your marketing team to decide what type of response to give to a particular user, and then automatically send it based on a series of rules you define.
+Each of these scenarios is different and must be responded to differently.
+Marketing automation software allows your marketing team to decide what type of response to give to a particular user and then automatically send it based on a series of rules you define.

 At a “nuts and bolts” level, marketing automation tools like HubSpot, Marketo, and Pardot allow you to put specialized lead forms on your website.
 When a user fills out a form, the information they provide is captured and added into your marketing automation database.

 Once captured, the software can automatically send follow-up emails (AKA “drip” or “nurture” emails) to each contact with additional information or offers that you specify.
 While every marketing automation tool has a range of other features, this is the core functionality loop that each system provides.